Kiuwan logo

 1. Planning

-Start by defining the goals and objectives of the review.
+Start by defining the review’s goals and objectives.
 Are you trying to find vulnerabilities specific to certain technologies, like insecure database connections?
-Reasons for conducting a secure code review include evaluating a company’s security posture or making sure a business is following regulatory requirements.
-Use these objectives to guide your review process and make sure it aligns with the organization’s overall security goals.
+Reasons for conducting a secure code review include evaluating a company’s security posture or ensuring a business is following regulatory requirements.
+Use these objectives to guide your review process and ensure it aligns with the organization’s overall security goals.

 From there, set the scope of the code review, including what parts of the codebase to review.
 Make sure that the people chosen for your review team have the expertise necessary to make the secure code review successful.
 It’s also a good practice to define your security criteria to evaluate during the process, including: